Floating sauna on blue lake

 • Transport & Travel

-Australia’s first purpose-built sauna pontoon, Kuuma Sauna is all about relaxation and rejuvenation.
+Australia’s first purpose-built sauna pontoon, Kuuma Sauna, is all about relaxation and rejuvenation.
 Based out of Margate Marina, just 20 minutes from Hobart, the 90-minute session takes you on a literal journey as your skipper cruises the D’Entrecasteaux Channel while you unwind in the heat.
 Up to eight guests can book a private or shared session – the twilight slot is especially luxurious.
 In winter, embrace the single-digit air temperature and nine-degree ocean water for a refreshing shock.
 For a longer experience, opt for a three-hour private charter.

 Advertising

-Floating Sauna Lake Derby
+3. Floating Sauna Lake Derby

 Located in Tasmania’s northeast, the Floating Sauna Lake Derby is worth the trip.
 Suspended over Briseis Lake, this stunning sauna blends modern design with raw natural beauty.
 It’s the perfect way to soothe sore muscles after mountain biking the surrounding tracks, but also worth visiting for the sauna alone.
 The wood-fired room offers floor-to-ceiling views of the lake and surrounding forest.
 When the heat gets intense, a plunge into the chilly lake provides a revitalising shock – addictive in the best way.
 A ten-minute walk from the car park lets you unwind before your session.
 Stroll across a suspension bridge and follow the signs to the lake.
 Shared or private sessions are available, with a maximum of five people per group.

-Bass Lodge
+6. Bass Lodge King Island

 Gather up to seven friends for an unforgettable stay at Bass Lodge on King Island.
 Just a ten-minute drive from the airport, this secluded property feels a million miles away.
 Inside, the lodge offers luxurious comfort, while the huge deck invites you to enjoy King Island’s finest produce as you watch the sunset over the sea.
 Bass Lodge features a sunken timber hot tub and a red cedar barrel sauna – you might want to book several days here.
 The uninterrupted views of Bass Strait melt worries away, and descending the steps to the wood-fired sauna is a ritual of relaxation in itself.